wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added: Logged in users able to edit spots can now see an edit link when hovering over a spot on the frontend
+* Fixed: The edit link on the spots widget edit form now has a target of _parent

 = 1.1.0 =
-* Fixed: the new theme template API implementation actually works now!
+* Fixed: The new theme template API implementation actually works now!
 Sorry folks

 = 1.0.9 =
 * Added a basic options page to control the caching